marcysutton/reveal-a11y/README.md

 # reveal-a11y
 [Reveal.js](https://github.com/hakimel/reveal.js/) plugin for better slide accessibility.
-Include CSS and JS in your slide's index file to hide offscreen slides from the keyboard and screen readers.
+Include CSS and JS in your slide's index file to hide offscreen slides and improve accessibility for keyboard and screen reader users.

 ## Installation
 1. Clone this repository or download a zip file to copy the files to your machine.